AdobeDocs/commerce-php/src/pages/tutorials/backend/create-custom-rest-api.md

 }
 ```

-After manipulating .xml files mentioned in this topic, and/ or updating constructors or introducing new classes, it is required to execute `bin/magento setup:upgrade` (https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/tutorials/database-upgrade.html) or `bin/magento setup:di:compile` (https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/code-compiler.html) from the directory where Magento Open Source is installed in order to generate the code for the introduced changes.
+After manipulating .xml files mentioned in this topic, updating constructors, or introducing new classes, you must run [`bin/magento setup:upgrade`](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/tutorials/database-upgrade.html) or [`bin/magento setup:di:compile`](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/code-compiler.html) from the directory where Adobe Commerce or Magento Open Source is installed to generate the code for the introduced changes.

 ## Step 7.
 Test your custom endpoint